danielkepinski/project3/README.md

 - Posts can be created, edited, or deleted from the admin dashboard.

 ### Future Implementations

-- **User Registration & Login**: Allow users to create accounts and log in.
 - **Comment Moderation Workflow**: Add approval flow before comments are published.
 - **Post Categories**: Organize posts by category for better filtering.
 - **Search Functionality**: Enable keyword-based search across blog content.